jamesbeith/jamesbeith.github.io/_posts/2018-06-25-how-to-structure-django-projects.md

     __init__.py
 ```

 The `data/` directory contains all the model and migration files for the project.
-Opt for one model class per module and import all the public model classes into `models/__init__.py`.
-This results in one simple and consistent import of the data layer throughout the project to access the models.
+Opt for one model class per module and ensure that they’re all imported into `models/__init__.py` so Django can discover them and generate migrations.
+This also results in one simple and consistent import of the data layer throughout the project to access the models.
 For example:

 ```python
 >>> from crema.data import models